Her Campus Logo Her Campus Logo

 In high school, many people asked me why I wanted to pursue a career in journalism, and I really couldn’t answer the question.
 After almost two years, I have now fully immersed myself as a student journalist.
 Journalism has its unique challenges, as classes are starkly different from other majors.
 At first, I was scared to commit to a career that may not have the highest pay rates and have long, tiring hours, but now I am excited to take what I have learned and make a difference in the real world.
 I also am not done learning, as I still have two years left to complete my degree.
 No matter what journalism looks like in the future, I believe people will always read the news and I hope to be a journalist where I can tell people’s stories and inform others about important issues.

-Sara is a sophomore at the University of Connecticut studying journalism.
+Sara is a junior at the University of Connecticut studying journalism and political science.
 She enjoys writing articles for Her Campus that capture the lifestyle and culture of college life.
-She is also a staff writer and copy editor for UConn's student-run newspaper, The Daily Campus.
+She is the editor in chief of The Daily Campus, UConn's student-run newspaper.
 Additionally, she writes for Nutmeg Publishing and the Undergraduate Political Review.
-When she is not writing, she enjoys playing the clarinet in the UConn Marching and Pep Band, reading historical fiction books, listening to country music and spending time with friends.
+When she is not writing, she enjoys playing the clarinet in the UConn Marching and Pep Band, practicing yoga, listening to country music and spending time with friends.